All students must meet the Requirements for the Doctor of Philosophy Degree

 In addition to the above, the following are required:

-- A minimum of 75 graduate credits including a minimum of 20 in dissertation research.
-An overall grade point average in graduate courses of 3.25 or better
+- A minimum of 75 graduate credits including a minimum of 20 in dissertation research and 30 in coursework, at least 15 of which must be graded and 9 of which must be at the 6000- or 7000-level.
+An overall grade point average in graduate courses of 3.00 or better.

 - Satisfactory completion of a Ph.D. dissertation including its defense at an oral examination

 Full-time Materials Science Ph.D. candidates are required to pass a written Comprehensive (Qualifying) Exam with a score of 50% or better, no later than 4 semesters after joining the program.
 Failure to pass the test will result in dismissal from the program.
 The deadline for part-time students is the semester they complete 24 credits.
 All students (full and part-time) are allowed a maximum of 2 attempts to pass the exam.
-Offered annually, the 3-hour exam requires students to solve a minimum of 4 problems that cover the following topics: quantum mechanics, mathematical physics, mechanical behavior of materials, thermal physics, solid state physics, advanced inorganic chemistry or equivalent core course requirements.
+Offered annually, the 3-hour exam requires students to solve a minimum of 4 problems that cover the following topics: electrical and optical properties of materials, thermodynamics and kinetics, mechanical properties of materials, quantum properties of materials, computational materials science, synthesis and characterization of materials or equivalent core course requirements.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy